 Ethereum is known for providing a distinct and accommodating developer experience that makes it easier for novice blockchain developers to enter the space.
-A prime example of this is the Ethereum Virtual Machine (EVM), unique software that allows developers to launch any dApp regardless of the underlying coding language.
+A prime example of this is the Ethereum Virtual Machine (EVM), a unique software system that allows developers to launch any dApp regardless of the underlying coding language.
 Ethereum also uses a network-native language known as Solidity for coding smart contracts.
 This network architecture eliminates the need to develop an entirely new blockchain for every dApp.

-Developers can work with the ready-made Ethereum system to fast-track onboarding and get their applications up and running sooner than with alternatives.
+Developers can work with the ready-made Ethereum system to fast-track onboarding and get their applications up and running sooner than other alternatives.
 This dynamic continues to drive the rapid development of DeFi products on the Ethereum network.
 By combining application templates, MetaMask integration, and the EVM, the overall Ethereum development kit allows companies to focus on refining their applications and developing on top of open-source code among a global, mission-based developer community that prioritizes cooperation over competition.

 Developer Community and Network